 The Bow Street Runners continued until 1839, and when the Bow Street police office moved in 1881 all records went missing.

 The Metropolitan Police Act came into force on 19th June 1829 after Home Secretary Sir Robert Peel (where the nickname Bobby comes from) had eventually persuaded Parliament of the importance of a new police force for London so that rampant crime and disorder could be controlled.
 The City of London was excluded, partly because they already had an early form of organised uniformed patrol.

 The new headquarters was established at 4 Whitehall Place.
 The back entrance, used by visitors to the Commissioners, was in Great Scotland Yard and the name "Scotland Yard" became used for the force itself.
 In the 1890s the Metropolitan Police moved to New Scotland Yard, a grand building on the Thames Embankment.
 The stone was quarried by prisoners on Dartmoor

 New Scotland Yard on Victoria Embankment was designed by Norman Shaw and was once the Metropolitan Police Headquarters, before they moved to their new HQ at the Broadway, taking their famous Scotland Yard name with them.

 Sir Edward Henry's Fingerprint theory.

 It was while Sir Edward Henry was Inspector General with the Bengal Police Force in India that he became aware of the poor illiterate Indian workers who, when collecting their pay packets, would press a thumbprint on a docket.
 When he inquired why this was, he found out that everyone had a different set of fingerprints, and he then wrote a book expounding the theory.
-His idea on fingerprints were accepted by the Metropolitan Police, and when he became the Commissioner for Police in London in 1901, the Central Fingerprint Branch was established.
+His idea on fingerprints was accepted by the Metropolitan Police, and when he became the Commissioner of Police in London in 1901, the Central Fingerprint Branch was established.